Item No. :SARP471

 Size :H:106mm φ:110mm

-This is an art piece from the 『ARKIPELAGO』 series designed in 1980 and manufactured from 1981 to 1983.
-The thick glass weighs about 1.5kg, and when light shines through it, the wrinkles and air bubbles create shadows, further enhancing its presence.
+This example is an art piece from the ARKIPELAGO series, designed in 1980 and produced from 1981 to 1983.
+The thick glass weighs approximately 1.5 kg, and when light passes through it, the ripples and bubbles cast subtle shadows that further intensify its presence.

 ELEPHANT offers gift wrapping using our original "HOW TO WRAP_" wrapping paper.
 Please use this service for gifts to friends, acquaintances, and family.